AutonomousCarProject/auto_racer/traksim/src/main/java/org.avphs.traksim/org/avphs/traksim/ReadMe.txt

 I added a tiled floor option to replicate a specific pattern on the track floor.
 Only the upload with a ReadMe dated today is current.

-I added a method Activate() to prevent TrakSim from using CPU time when running on an actual track with a live camera.
+I added a method Activate() to prevent org.avphs.traksim.TrakSim from using CPU time when running on an actual track with a live camera.

 I added track boundary walls compatible with the F1/10th race tracks, along with simulating the coefficient of friction and a driveshaft turns counter.